What Is Attorney Funding?

 How Does Legal Funding Work?

 Legal financing is different from a bank loan or a line of credit in two ways: First, from application to distribution, it was specifically designed for attorneys and their clients.
-Second, except for the Attorney Line of Credit (described in more detail below),legal funding is an advance, not a loan.
-This means that all the money that attorneys receive from legal funding advances come from their own future fees.
+Second, except for the Attorney Line of Credit (described in more detail below), legal funding is an advance, not a loan.
+This means that all the money that attorneys receive from legal funding advances comes from their own future fees.
 Advances to plaintiffs would come from their settlement awards.

 An Attorney-Friendly Application Process